 Consider this!
 Your Organisation has identified some key behavioural changes which are necessary to achieve your mission and objectives.
 You could use our consulting services to assemble a proven pathway to achieve these behavioural changes.

-This consultancy service is deliberately limited to a 3 day service which avoids Consulting Costs Blow Outs.
+This consultancy service is deliberately limited to a 3 day service, thus avoiding Consulting Costs Blow Outs.

 Meetings and briefings with the consultant and prearranged stakeholders to listen to their perspectives.